 Where to get help

-If the matter relates to complaints about tourism services or products, contact the service provider directly.
-Or if you are not satisfied with their response, contact the nearest local Tourist office.
+For complaints relating to tourism services or products, contact your service provider directly.
+If you are not satisfied with their response, contact the nearest local tourist office.

 Australian Embassy, Belgrade

 11070 New Belgrade